Table of Contents

 Should I Consider Switching?

 The first step in addressing this question is to have a discussion with your healthcare provider.
-You'll review crucial information such as current medications that could interact with Ozempic or Mounjaro, any concerns regarding side effects, progress in weight loss, and more.
+You'll review crucial information such as current medications that could interact with semaglutide or tirzepatide, any concerns regarding side effects, progress in weight loss, and more.
 If you meet the medical criteria, the decision largely hinges on personal preference.
 Factors like concerns about potential side effects or satisfaction with current weight loss progress may indicate a need for switching medications.

 At MD Exam, we frequently witness individuals transitioning to tirzepatide because they aspire to achieve further weight loss or have reached a plateau on semaglutide.
 While clinical trials of tirzepatide have shown a slightly inferior tolerability profile, gradual dosage adjustments and lifestyle modifications have proven helpful.
 Ultimately, the decision rests upon the dialogue with your healthcare provider, or with us!